-This project involved the renovation and adaptive re-use of an existing single-story brick building in downtown Austin, TX.
-The structure, built in the 1920s, housed a variety of tenants through the years–from a mom-and-pop grocery to leasing offices for new urban condos.
-The current owner, a film-production company, was on an extremely tight budget and wanted to re-use as much of what existed as possible, while creating something that was uniquely “Austin” in character.
+This design revolves around the adaptive reuse of a single-story 1920s brick building in downtown Austin.
+The owner, a film-production company, was on a tight budget and wanted to repurpose as much as possible while creating something uniquely “Austin” in character.

-We embraced this spirit of frugality, re-purposing, assemblage, and local sourcing, and used many unique strategies in the space.
-Re-sawn siding from a demolished building became a wall and ceiling surfacing that gives a great deal of character to the common areas.
-Raw, stock steel segments from a local supplier were used to fabricate interior partitions, space dividers, and kitchen installations.
-Cement backer-board, a common and rough material that is usually used an an underlayment for tile, was applied as another surface treatment.
-Cheap off-the-shelf chandeliers were painted and installed for feature lighting.
-Many existing interior partitions and surfaces were re-worked and re-installed, saving money and allowing traces of the space’s colorful history to be a part of the new use.
+We embraced this spirit of frugality using repurposing, assemblage, and local sourcing strategies.
+Resawn siding from a demolished building is used as surfaces to give a rustic character to common areas.
+Locally sourced stock steel segments were used to fabricate space dividers and kitchen installations.
+Cement backer-board, a rough material often used as an underlayment for tile, was applied as a surface treatment.
+Cheap, off-the-shelf chandeliers were painted and installed for feature lighting.
+We reworked and installed many existing interior partitions and surfaces, saving money and exhibiting traces of the building’s colorful history.

 Architect: Specht Harpman